Information For All Artists

 Entrance Documents

 If you are accepted into the Fair, the Juried Competition Guidelines and one Juried Competition Entry Form, will be mailed to you with your booth assignment at the end of January.
 Additional entry forms are available upon request and will also be available during entrance into JC Thursday before the Fair.
-The Open Standards form is available below and at entrance into JC.

 Questions?
 Email us at juriedcomp@heardguild.org.

-Pat Kilburn, Chair, Juried Competition
+Sharon Weir, 2025 Chair, Juried Competition

 back to the top